disruptivepatternmaterial/Model-Railroad/README.md

 # Model-Railroad

+I put this together on a Sunday morning...so it is rough.
+But I will work to refine it and put update with an explaintion so people can find it more useful.

 MQTT_Sensor_for_Railroad.ino = ESP8266 code that puts messages on MQTT of the state of sensors, in my case IR detectors.
 It also takes in a JSON messages to change the config.
 There are various ideas on this as to how to make it more auto-config, but my idea is to make it so that the EXACT same piece of code can run on multiples ESPs and I dont have to change the code.